 |9.||Olympus E-M10||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |10.||Panasonic S1R||Y||stereo / mono||Y||Y||full||3.1||Y||-||Y|

 |14.||Sony A7R IV||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the Z7 has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the Z7 and the GX80 are recent models that are part of the current product line-up.
-The GX80 replaced the earlier Panasonic GX7, while the Z7 does not have a direct predecessor.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the Z7 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon Z7 and the Panasonic GX80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.